 Okay, after a big introduction to this simple recipe for green onion and ginger sauce here is the recipe.
 Please keep in mind that you can add more or less of each ingredients according to your palate…I invite you to Color Your Recipe!

 Oh!
-One more thing, I grow my own green onion, so if you care for growing your own, you can find some tips at Simple Ideas, Growing Green Onion.
+One more thing, I grow my own green onion, so if you care for growing your own, you can find some tips at Simple Ideas, Growing Green Onion and even in water.

 Finally to the recipe…